José Cisneros, Treasurer

 Prior to joining the City, Mr. Augustine worked in municipal public finance, and with the New York City Mayor’s Office.
 He holds a J.D. from Stanford Law School and a B.A. in Political Science from Swarthmore College.
 He is a member of the California State Bar.
 He has attended the Senior Executives in State and Local Government program at the Kennedy School, and has served on the IRS Advisory Committee on Tax Exempt and Government Entities.
 Mr. Augustine is a native of the San Francisco Bay Area and resides in San Francisco.

-Amanda Fried, Chief of Policy and Communications
+Amanda Fried, Chief Assistant Treasurer

-Ms. Fried joined the organization in October 2014.
-Prior to joining the Office of the Treasurer & Tax Collector, she served as Deputy Director in the Mayor’s Office of Housing, Opportunities, Partnerships and Engagement (HOPE) for Mayor Ed Lee, as a Senior Advisor to the Mayor in New York City, and as a legislative aide.
+Ms. Fried joined the Office of Treasurer & Tax Collector in October 2014.
+Prior to joining the Office, she served as Deputy Director in the Mayor’s Office of Housing, Opportunities, Partnerships and Engagement (HOPE) for Mayor Ed Lee, as a Senior Advisor to the Mayor in New York City, and as a legislative aide.

-Ms. Fried grew up in Philadelphia and earned a B.A. in Political Science and Urban Studies from Stanford University, and an Masters in Public Administration from the New York University Wagner School of Public Service.
+Ms. Fried grew up in Philadelphia and earned a B.A. in Political Science and Urban Studies from Stanford University, and a Masters in Public Administration from the New York University Wagner School of Public Service.
 She lives in San Francisco with her family.